 In the event a senator is unable to attend the GA, they may appoint a proxy who shall have the full rights and responsibilities of a senator for the period of time the senator has designated him/her as the proxy.

-A proxy for a senator must be from the senator’s GDP and cannot be an elected officer of GSS.
-One individual can represent a maximum of two DPs at any one GA Meeting.
+A proxy for a senator must be from the senator’s GDP and cannot be an elected or appointed officer of GSS.

 If a senator is unable to attend a committee meeting for which they are expected to serve as a representative of GSS, they must notify, in writing, the chair of said committee.
 A senator may appoint a proxy to serve in their place for the period of time the senator has designated them as the proxy.